Connectedness properties and splittings of groups with isolated flats: Relatively hyperbolic groups and their boundaries

 We remark that by work of Yaman, the Bowditch boundary can be obtained as the Gromov boundary of a certain $\delta$--hyperbolic space on which $G$ acts.
 Although we will not use this point of view in the present article, the construction of this $\delta$--hyperbolic space is the basis of Yaman's proof that Definition~\ref{def:RelHyp} is equivalent to other definitions appearing in the literature (such as those in \cite{BowditchRelHyp}).

 Suppose $G$ acts properly, cocompactly, and isometrically on a $\CAT(0)$ space $X$.
 Suppose also that $G$ has a family of subgroups $\P$ such that $(G,\P)$ is relatively hyperbolic.
 In this case, we have introduced two different types of boundary that one may associate with $G$: the visual boundary $\boundary X$ of the $\CAT(0)$ space $X$ and the Bowditch boundary $\boundary (G,\P)$.
-These boundaries are closely related by a theorem of Hung Cong Tran.
+These boundaries are closely related by a theorem of Hung Cong Tran, as was mentioned in the introduction.
+We give a precise statement here.

 \begin{thm}[\cite{Tran13}] Let $(G,\P)$ and $X$ be as above.
 The quotient space formed from $\boundary X$ by collapsing the limit set of each $P \in \P$ to a point is $G$--equivariantly homeomorphic to the Bowditch boundary $\boundary(G,\P)$. \end{thm}